Siganus fuscescens: Venom

 Siganus fuscescens, like other rabbitfishes, has venomous spines in the dorsal and pelvic fins.
-In S. fuscescens the venom has been found to be similar to that found in stonefish.
+The venom in this species has been found to be similar to that found in stonefishes.
+The venom is usually non-lethal.
+However, it can cause sharp pain, bleeding and numbness at the punctured area.
+Soaking the affected area in water of around 45°C could help eliminate or ease the pain.

 Fisheries

 Siganus fuscescens is caught using small seine nets, set nets, fish traps, and by spearfishing.
-Landed adults are sold as fresh fish, but juveniles are frequenty preserved as dried fish and sold in large quantities.
+Landed adults are sold as fresh fish, but juveniles are frequently preserved as dried fish and sold in large quantities.